AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get Users' Invitation Status`

 Get invitation statuses for multiple users.
-Optionally
-            restrict it only to users of a specific invitation status.
-            The User status can be: InvitationAccepted (0),  NoInvitation (1), InvitationNotSent (2), InvitationSent (3), InvitationExpired (4).
+Optionally restrict it only to users of a specific invitation status.
+The user status can be: InvitationAccepted (0),  NoInvitation (1), InvitationNotSent (2), InvitationSent (3), InvitationExpired (4).

 ### Request